Night Markets are definitely one of the best things about Bangkok.

 It's mostly popular with locals and expats and usually less crowded than the others.

-Talad Neon is a smaller night market in Pratumnak area on Petchaburi road.
+Talad Neon is a smaller night market in Pratumnak area, located on Petchaburi road.

 It's more local and has fewer tourists than the other but it's has a good selection of small shops that sell anything from souvenirs to hand made products.

-They also have great food options and a few bars.
+They also have lots of food options and a few bars.

 Close to the world-famous Chatuchak Weekend Market, which usually closes around 6 pm, is a night market called JJ Green.